-There are two types of lymphatic drainage used in the treatment of lymphoedema.
+There are two types of massage used in the treatment of lymphoedema.
 They are called Manual Lymphatic Drainage and Simple Lymphatic Drainage.
 Both are very gentle to receive and are very different from therapeutic or aromatherapy massage.

-This form of skin stroking stimulates the superficial lymphatic system which lies just under the surface of the skin.
+This form of massage stimulates the superficial lymphatic system which lies just under the surface of the skin.
 It encourages the lymphatic vessels to drain more efficiently and can also relieve the unpleasant tight congested feeling associated with swelling.
-Skin stroking is carried out directly on the skin without the use of oil or cream.
+The massage is carried out directly on the skin without the use of oil or cream.